wordsforthewise/nate-g/_posts/2016-04-17-market-demand-grow-box.md

 I've personally seen someone grow about 12 oz in 3-4 months in a hydroponic system with a 300W LED light.
 The size was about 3x3x6ft, and they started from seeds, and grew 3 plants.

 ### Financials
 Assuming we can sell to %50 of the daily-user population, we should be able to sell 100,000 units in Colorado alone.
-Assuming we are making 5x profit margins on the raw materials, that's $800 on each growbox for $80M in gross revenue.
+Assuming we are making 5x profit margins on the raw materials, that's around $500 on each growbox for $50M in gross revenue.
 The unit can be used for other plants as well (coffee, tomatoes, basil, other herbs, etc) meaning sales can be done nationwide.

 ### Function
 Having two boxes is ideal, because the plant can be cured right in the grow box under light (which helps heat and dry the plant).
 I was inspired to do this by a friend from Santa Barbara, CA, who told a story about finding some weed in the Santa Barbara mountains.
 Once when he was hiking, he came across a cannabis plant that was fully grown with flowers.
 It had been perfectly cured in the sun, and he simply cracked off some nugs to take with him.
 The same sun-curing step will be possible in this apparatus, which takes an extra 1-2 weeks.
 Final curing over another few weeks is typically done mason jars.